KingaGrelewicz/Personal-Homepage/README.md

 # Personal homepage
 This is a simple website showcasing my skills and projects.
 You'll find links to the code of my repositories, demos, and contact information.
 Additionally, you can explore my plans for future skill acquisition.
+Do you prefer dark mode?
+You can change it.
+I will be saved in Local Storage 😎

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).